Xherdan Shaqiri: Lyon

 On 23 August 2021, French side Lyon announced the signing of Shaqiri, paying Liverpool a fee of €6 million and signing a contract until 2024.
+Less than six months later, having been involved in just half of their Ligue 1 matches during the campaign and started only nine times, it was reported that he could return to Switzerland and join FC Sion.
+Sion's president, Christian Constantin said: "Shaqiri, lacking playing time in Lyon, wanted to meet.
+In anticipation of the World Cup, he was looking for a club where he would have more playing time."

-Chicago Fire FC
+Chicago Fire

-On 9 February 2022, Shaqiri joined Major League Soccer club Chicago Fire FC on a contract that will run through the 2024 season as a Designated Player.
-His transfer signing was the most expensive in Chicago Fire history, for a reported fee of €6.5 million ($7.5 million).
+On 9 February 2022, Shaqiri joined Major League Soccer club Chicago Fire on a contract that was to run through the 2024 season as a Designated Player.
+His transfer signing was the most expensive in Chicago Fire history, for a reported fee of €6.5 million (US$7.5 million).
+The transfer reunited him with Georg Heitz, Chicago Fire's sporting director, who previously worked at FC Basel early in Shaqiri's career.

+On 14 August 2024, the Fire and Shaqiri mutually agreed to terminate his contract.
+The separation was officially amicable, with Shaqiri explaining that he felt it was the "right time" to "explore new opportunities".

+Return to Basel

+On 16 August 2024, two days after leaving the Chicago Fire, Shaqiri returned to FC Basel, rejoining on a three-year contract.
+He helped Basel win their first league title since 2017 by scoring 18 goals and providing 20 assists during the 2024–25 season.

 International career

-Youth career
+Youth career and early senior career

 Shaqiri made his debut for Switzerland under-21s on 11 November 2009 in a 3–1 win against Turkey in a 2011 UEFA European Under-21 Championship qualifier.
 He scored his first goal for them on 11 June 2011 in the 2011 UEFA European Under-21 Championship opening game against Denmark.

-Senior career

-2010 FIFA World Cup and UEFA Euro 2012

 Shaqiri was promoted to the Switzerland senior team in 2010, making his debut on 3 March 2010 in a 3–1 friendly loss against Uruguay.
 He was included in the 2010 World Cup squad, after receiving a surprise call-up from manager Ottmar Hitzfeld.
 Shaqiri scored his first goal for them on 7 September 2010, a long range left-footed shot, in a 1–3 loss against England in a Euro 2012 qualifier.
 He netted a hat-trick in another Euro 2012 qualifier on 6 September 2011, as Switzerland came from behind to beat Bulgaria 3–1.
 Switzerland also tried to select him to participate in the 2012 Olympic Football tournament, but he opted to stay at his new club for pre-season training.